Sam192/E-Notice/README.md

 9) Feedback: -
 Giving feedback about college by the students.
 It may be helpful in changing our college from better to best.
 If we get feedback and work on it.

-Since we are planning to make it in android.
-It is more likely to come handy to users.
-New and innovative idea related to our day to day activity.
-Please reply your approval, so we can start working on it.